 Sarang Brahme– Global Social Recruiting & Talent Branding at Capgemini centred his discussion on the importance of ROI, as everywhere, investments are made keeping in mind a projection on its returns.
 Thus, he connected the dots to reach a point where the journey of a candidate was seen through the lens of a consumer’s journey and vice-versa.
 The audience found this session to be highly interactive, thanks to Sarang’s efforts to take live suggestions and views on the concept of Employer Branding, from the audience members.

 Manjula Rao – Vice President HR at Firstcry.com spoke about the difference in Employer Branding strategies for an E-commerce start-up and a well-established corporate organization, keeping firstcry.com as the case in question.
-She talked about the difference in attrition levels, being zero for mid to senior level.
+She talked about the difference in attrition levels, being zero for mid to senior level roles & how maintaining consistency in the leadership helps develop the brand further.
 Lastly, she highlighted the importance of employee advocacy and testimonials in being great ways of sharing real stories.

-All our panellists also answered the queries and questions put up by the audience members.
-The event concluded with the presentation of mementos to all the panellists and a lunch session towards the end.
+All our panelists also answered the queries and questions put up by the audience members.
+The event concluded with the presentation of mementos to all the panelists and a lunch session towards the end.